Why Patients With Lyme Disease Feel Exhausted Despite Sleeping

 This mixed state can produce persistent fight-or-flight tone, lighter or fragmented sleep, heightened sensory awareness, and frequent brief arousals that patients may not consciously recall.
 As a result, sleep may appear adequate on the clock but function poorly at a physiologic level.

-In clinical practice, this pattern commonly accompanies brain fog, morning stiffness, light sensitivity, and post-exertional worsening.
-Sleep dysregulation also frequently amplifies cognitive symptoms, linking fatigue and brain fog as part of the same regulatory failure.
+This pattern commonly accompanies brain fog, morning stiffness, light sensitivity, and post-exertional worsening.
+Sleep dysregulation frequently amplifies cognitive symptoms, linking fatigue and brain fog as part of the same regulatory failure.

 Inflammatory signaling plays a central role in sleep regulation.
 In Lyme disease, immune activation can disrupt normal sleep architecture by reducing time spent in deep sleep, altering REM sleep, increasing brief awakenings, and interrupting sleep continuity.